swapnil-23/STRUCTURES/README.md

 # STRUCTURES
-Making a student database without using pointers
+Making a student database using pointers